SAP-samples/teched2023-AI261/exercises/ex3/README.md

 To create a new model in the simulator, please import an Excel file and follow these steps:

-Step 1: Firstly, you need to download the “Model Template” here in Github.
+Step 1: Firstly, you need to download the [Model Template](https://github.com/SAP-samples/teched2023-AI261/blob/main/exercises/ex3/BDS_Model_Templates_latest.xlsx) here in Github.
 Note: Only excel file that are in the format of model template are accepted in the application

 Step 2: From the downloaded model template, you can observe the guidelines to create an excel file in expected format of the model template.